rabbani230/Customer-Retention-and-Churn-Analysis-on-Olist-E-Commerce/README.md

 This project analyzes customer purchasing behavior in an e-commerce marketplace to understand why customers fail to return after their first purchase and how retention impacts long-term business value.

-Using SQL, Excel, and Tableau, I examined customer cohorts, churn behavior, and repeat purchase patterns to surface actionable business insights relevant to large marketplaces such as Shopee.
+Using SQL, Excel, and Tableau, I examined customer cohorts, churn behavior, and repeat purchase patterns to surface actionable business insights relevant to large marketplaces.

+Olist is an e-commerce solution provider for small and medium-sized businesses (SMEs) in Brazil.
+It was founded in 2015 and offers a platform to manage multichannel sales, operations, and marketplace integration.
 ***
 Business Objective